WP Simple Pay Blog

 A dunning email is a simple transactional message that notifies the customer about the status of their account and gives them instructions on how to make changes.

-In the case of a failed payment, a dunning email would let the customer know that you weren’t able to charge their card so their service has been suspended.
+In the case of a failed payment, a dunning email would let the customer know that you weren’t able to charge their card, so their service is at risk of being suspended.

 Going Forward

 Failed recurring payments are only a problem if you don’t do anything to resolve them.
-Follow the tips we’ve outlined above to address these failed transactions and reduce customer churn.
+Follow the tips we’ve outlined above to address these failed transactions to reduce customer churn.

 If you liked this article, you might also want to check out our guide on how to add a setup fee to a subscription plan in WordPress.